 Camp 2015 Volunteer Travel Grant

 Emily Gleason and Turner Cobden will be providing a $1000 partial travel grant for the Friends of Ngong Road August Camp volunteers in 2015.
-This grant will be awarded to a candidate they believe will best contribute to the holiday camp and to the mission of the charity: to provide education and support for Nairobi children living in poverty whose families are affected by HIV/AIDS so they can transform their lives.
+This grant will be awarded to a candidate they believe will best contribute to the holiday camp and to the mission of the charity: to provide education and support for Nairobi children living in poverty whose families are affected so they can transform their lives.

 The ideal candidate will demonstrate the willingness and skills necessary to contribute in the following three key ways: